mandouss/ECE651_HW2/Readme.md

 Two Ways for Testing:

+Way 1:

-1. Compiling and Running:
+    Compiling and Running:
      (1) Download PMS.jar
      (2) Enter the location where PMS.jar are downloaded.
      (3) Input:
 	        java -jar PMS.jar

+Way 2:

-2. Download:
+    Download:
         Please download the folder "src".

     Compiling:
         (1) find the location of folder "src" and enter(command cd) into the folder "src".
 	    (2) To compile this, run:
 	         javac p1/BlueDevil.java p1/Person.java p1/PersonManageSystem.java

 	and Running:
     	to run this code, use:

     	Linux / OSX: